Aarav-Malde/Kalman-Filtered-Trend-Trader-A-Deep-Reinforcement-Learning-Agent-for-Portfolio-Allocation/README.md

-# Kalman-Filtered Trend Trader: A Deep Reinforcement Learning Agent for Portfolio Allocation
+# Kalman-Filtered Trend Trader: A Deep Reinforcement Learning Agent for Portfolio Optimization

 This repository is part of **WiDS (Winters in Data Science)** conducted by **The Analytics Club, IIT Bombay**.